agungsugiarto/boilerplate/README.md

 Usage
 -----
-You can find how its work with the read code routes, controller and views etc. Finnaly happy coding!
+You can find how it works with the read code routes, controller and views etc. Finnally...
+Happy Coding!

 Changelog
 --------